elucian/bee/syntax/operators.md

 **Logical operators**

-Bee is using values ƒ = False and † = True
+Bee is using values ƒ is False and † is True

  p | q |¬ p |p ~ q |p ↔ q |p & q | p \| q
 ---|---|----|------|------|------|--------